yumh1/AgentNetworkProtocol/03-did:wba Method Design Specification.md

 Implementers can add other security measures in the payload, such as using scope or binding IP addresses.

 2. **Return Token**
-The generated header, payload, and signature are concatenated and Base64 encoded to form the final token.
+The generated header, payload, and signature are concatenated and URL-safe Base64 encoded to form the final token.
 Then, the token is returned through the Authorization header:

 ```plaintext
 Authorization: Bearer <token>